fabiospampinato/cash/README.md

 #### $.extend ()

 Extends target object with properties from the source object.
-If no target is provided, cash itself will be extended.

 ```js
 $.extend ( target, source ) // => object